-Sentinel QMS v4 · AuditLog.AI · Technology
+Sentinel QMSv5 · AuditLog.AI · Technology

-• Every file receives paired digests (SHA-256 + RIPEMD-160).
+• Each artefact is represented by paired digests (SHA-256 + RIPEMD-160(SHA-256)).

-End-to-end reproducibility pipeline
+End-to-end proof-of-unchanged reproducibility pipeline

 End-to-End Proof-of-Unchanged Pipeline